TheOdinProject/curriculum/ruby/computer_science/recursive_methods.md

 From the [Wikipedia entry on Divide and Conquer Algorithms](http://en.wikipedia.org/wiki/Divide_and_conquer_algorithm):

 > In computer science, divide and conquer (D&C) is an important algorithm design paradigm based on multi-branched recursion.
-A divide and conquer algorithm works by recursively breaking down a problem into two or more sub-problems of the same (or related) type, until these become s123imple enough to be solved directly.
+A divide and conquer algorithm works by recursively breaking down a problem into two or more sub-problems of the same (or related) type, until these become simple enough to be solved directly.
 The solutions to the sub-problems are then combined to give a solution to the original problem.

 There's also a right and wrong way to use recursion.
 The fact is, any problem you can solve recursively, you can also solve using the iterators that you know and love.
 If you find yourself saying "why didn't I just use a `while` loop here?" then you probably should have.
 You won't often end up using a recursive solution to a problem, but you should get a feel for when it might be a good idea.
 Some problems also break down into far too many pieces and totally overwhelm your computer's memory.
 There's a balance.